5 Tips For a Cheap Vacation

 The truth is, you can travel, even if you don’t have much money.
 There are plenty of ways to mitigate the biggest expenses.
 Here are six of them:

 1) If you’re going to fly, don’t book directly through the airline.
 Plenty of sites such as Kayak and Travelocity let you scour the net for great deals on flights.
 Giving yourself a flexible schedule, booking in advance and taking off-peak flights can save you hundreds of dollars in airfare.
-You can also use a travelocity promo code to shave off another couple hundred dollars off your vacation package.

 3) There’s a whole art to traveling on a shoestring budget, and plenty of communities and online resources have sprung up around it.